Flag of Cleveland: History

 The idea for a Cleveland flag was first proposed by New York journalist Julian Ralph in an interview at the Hollenden Hotel with Plain Dealer reporter William Stokely Lloydon on April 24, 1895.
 Elaborating on the idea, Ralph stated:

 Let us make our citizens proud of the virtues of our cities.
 Let us make them jealous of the political reputation of our cities.
 Let us cause them to be intent upon good government and upon maintaining it.
 One way to do this is to fly the city flag over their heads.

 The proposal was positively received by both city leaders and the public, and it sparked a contest to design a new flag in advance of the city's centenary sponsored by The Plain Dealer.
 The selection committee was chaired by Ohio artist Archibald Willard, best known for the famous Spirit of '76.
-More than two dozen entries were submitted, including proposals with municipal seals featuring the Columbia-like goddess of liberty in classical Greek dress accompanied by Latin mottos.
+More than two dozen entries were submitted, and several were published in The Plain Dealer.
+These included proposals with municipal seals featuring the Columbia-like goddess of liberty in classical Greek dress, accompanied by Latin mottos.

 The contest winner was Susan Hepburn, an 18-year-old art school graduate and a descendant of American settlers of the Connecticut Western Reserve.
 The selection committee praised her design for its "power and simplicity."
 Robert Beach, the Plain Dealer reporter who delivered the prize to Hepburn, later became her husband.
 Some Clevelanders opposed the adoption of any municipal flag, fearing that it would compete with the flag of the United States.

 There was some confusion about what "official adoption" meant in practice, since at the time there was no legal precedent on the matter, and the only city in the United States to officially adopt the flag was Philadelphia.
 A Cleveland cigar manufacturer tried to take advantage of this uncertainty to quickly register the design as its own trademark.

 On October 21, 1895, the flag was approved by Cleveland City Council.
 The city's flag committee later resolved to add a municipal motto to the design on October 25.
 Although the Latin motto "Major et Melior" (Greater and Better) was originally favored by city leaders, Mayor Robert McKisson instead advocated the English motto "Unity and Progress", which eventually became "Progress and Prosperity".
 Mayor McKisson announced that it would be added to the flag on November 13, 1895.
 An ordinance was put in place on the banner on February 24, 1896, the year in which Cleveland celebrated its centennial.
 The adoption of the Cleveland flag inspired Cincinnati to adopt a flag of its own.